MicrosoftDocs/power-platform/power-virtual-agents/authoring-system-topics.md

 # [Web app](#tab/webApp)

-Unlike topics that you create, system topics are built into Power Virtual Agents.
+Unlike topics that you create, system topics are built into Microsoft Copilot Studio.
 They're added to a bot automatically when you create it.
 System topics help your bot respond to common system events, such as escalation, or carry out essential behavior, such as ending a conversation.
 You can't delete system topics.
 You can disable ones that you don't need, however.

 When you create a bot, all system topics are configured to trigger at the appropriate times, in response to related events.
 However, you can manually trigger system topics by [redirecting](authoring-create-edit-topics.md#redirect-to-another-topic) to them.
 Some also have trigger phrases that you can customize to fit your needs.